SenthilArun8/Daycare-AI-Activity-Suggestions/README.md

-# 🧠 Daycare AI Activity Suggestions -- Version 1.3.6
+# 🧠 Daycare AI Activity Suggestions -- Version 1.4.6

-A MERN-stack web app designed to assist early childhood educators by generating **personalized, developmentally appropriate activity ideas for toddlers** — powered by **Google Gemini AI**.
+A comprehensive MERN-stack web application designed for early childhood educators to generate **personalized, developmentally appropriate activities and stories** for toddlers — powered by **Google Gemini AI**.

 ---